mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Maintenance   | The server is under maintenance.
 Typically this status bit is turned on manually using _maxctrl_, but it will also be turned on for a server that for some reason is blocking connections from MaxScale.
 When a server is in maintenace mode, no connections will be created to it and existing connections will be closed.
 Slave of External Master | The server is a slave of a master that is not being monitored.

-### Protocol

-A protocol module is responsible for the low-level communication between MaxScale and either clients of MaxScale or servers exposed by MaxScale.
-The most commonly used protocol modules are `mariadbclient` and `mariadbbackend`.

-Protocol modules do not have sections of their own in the MaxScale configuration file, but are referred to from _servers_ and _listeners_.

 ### Monitor

 A monitor module is capable of monitoring the state of a particular kind